ToolifyStudios/OneTileIslandMapCS2/README.md

 # OneTileIslandMapCS2

+A (almost) perfectly 1 one tile sized island is in the middle of the Pacific Ocean, a few miles west of the San Francisco bay lies this square shaped 1 tile island, which will soon have your growing city on it!
+Experience the ultimate one tile challenge, and also at the start you have access to the ocean as well to make your life easier.

 ## Manual Installation
 1. Go to the following path in a file exploring app (WinRar, Windows File Explorer, etc.):